Port Perry Lumberjacks: History

-The 2006–2007 season saw the Port Perry Mojacks finish in second place with twenty-two wins, right behind the Lakefield Chiefs.
-In the league semi-finals, the Mojacks challenged a resilient Little Britain Merchants squad.
-The series went the distance, but the Mojacks won game seven and the series 4-games-to-3 to earn a birth into the league finals.
+The 2006–2007 season saw the Port Perry MoJacks finish in second place with twenty-two wins, right behind the Lakefield Chiefs.
+In the league semi-finals, the MoJacks challenged a resilient Little Britain Merchants squad.
+The series went the distance, but the MoJacks won game seven and the series 4-games-to-3 to earn a berth into the league finals.
 The finals saw the Mojacks enter against the top seeded Lakefield Chiefs.
-The Chiefs were on a role and showed the Mojacks why they finished in first place, sweeping the series 4-games-to-none.
+The Chiefs were on a role and showed the MoJacks why they finished in first place, sweeping the series 4-games-to-none.

-The 2010–2011 season saw the Mojacks win another Central Ontario League title.
-The team however had a short run in the provincials dropping the Quarter final round to the Empire B Champions Picton Pirates 4 games - 1.
+The 2010–2011 season saw the MoJacks win another Central Ontario League title.
+The team however had a short run in the provincials dropping the quarter final round to the Empire B Champions Picton Pirates 4 games - 1.

 Following the 2015–2016 season the seven junior c hockey leagues in Southern Ontario amalgamated under the Provincial Junior Hockey League banner and the Central Ontario Junior C Hockey League became the Orr Division of the East Conference in the new organization.

-In the 2018–2019 season, Mojacks Captain Ben Sheremeta became the leading Career Penalty Minutes leader.
-Over 4 seasons Sheremeta tallied 314 PIMS.